Clementhec/audio-noise-effects/README.md

 one can leverage the text-to-sound generation API from [ElevenLabs](https://elevenlabs.io/sound-effects), which can further enhance the video experience.

+Generated sounds are then stored in the sounds bank, and their embeddings are cached, to be reused if necessary in comparable contexts, to guarantee consistent sound additions and leverage repetition effects.

 ## References
 - [Eleven labs deref project](https://videotosfx.elevenlabs.io/)